rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> Call out the fact that is indeed SQL Server 2012, FULL FUNCTIONALITY.

-1. Expand the databases node to illustrate that there are no user databases.
+1. Expand the **Databases** node to illustrate that there are no user databases.
 1. Right-click the (root) server node and then select **Properties**.
 1. In the **Server Properties** dialog, select the **Security** page.
 1. Under **Server authentication**, select the option labeled **SQL Server and Windows Authentication mode** and then click **OK**.